astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/05_upgrade-astronomer.md

 ## Overview

 As of Astronomer v0.16, Astronomer releases will be made generally available to Enterprise customers on a quarterly basis as part of a long-term support (LTS) release model.
 Critical security and bug fixes will be regularly shipped as patch versions that follow LTS releases.
-Patch releases will be made available _between_ quarterly LTS releases and require a simple upgrade process.

-If you're already on Astronomer's latest minor version (v0.16), you're free to upgrade the platform to a patch release as soon as it's made available.
+Patch releases will be made available between quarterly LTS releases and require a simple upgrade process.
+If you're on Astronomer v0.16, follow this guide to upgrade to a patch release as soon as it's made available.

 A few notes before you get started:
+- The following setup is only for upgrading to the latest patch version.
+To upgrade to the latest minor version, read [Upgrade to Astronomer Enterprise v0.23](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-to-0-23).
+To determine whether the latest version of Astronomer is a minor or patch version, read the Astronomer Platform Versioning guidelines below.
 - The patch upgrade process will NOT affect running tasks if `upgradeDeployments.enabled=false`
 - Patch version updates will NOT cause any downtime to Astronomer services (UI, API, etc.)

-Read below for specific guidelines.

 > **Note:** Astronomer v0.16.5 and beyond includes an improved upgrade process that allows Airflow Deployments to remain unaffected through a platform upgrade that includes changes to [the Airflow Chart](https://github.com/astronomer/airflow-chart).
 >